getsentry/sentry-docs/src/wizard/dotnet/xamarin.md

             options.Dsn = "___PUBLIC_DSN___";
             // When configuring for the first time, to see what the SDK is doing: options.Debug = true;
-            // Set traces_sample_rate to 1.0 to capture 100% of transactions for performance monitoring.
+            // Set TracesSampleRate to 1.0 to capture 100% of transactions for performance monitoring.
             // We recommend adjusting this value in production. options.TracesSampleRate = 1.0;
+            // If you installed Sentry.Xamarin.Forms:
             options.AddXamarinFormsIntegration();
         });
 ```